Teaching and Training

 We are committed to teaching crystallography and diffraction methods for the characterisation of materials at all levels, and can offer courses of various lengths at graduate and undergraduate levels, short courses and workshops on specific crystallographic topics, as well as tuition and training in diffractometry for research groups.

 Contact us if you would like us to come and teach a course or a workshop, or if you have ideas for other educational events for crystallography.

 PhD School 2019

-On 6 - 8 May the PhD School of Physics and Geology of the University of Perugia will host an intensive course and workshop in which Ross Angel will teach EoS theory and how to use the EoSFit software to fit data and do EoS calculations.
+On 6 - 8 May the PhD School of Physics and Geology of the University of Perugia hosted an intensive (20 hours) course and workshop in which Ross Angel taught EoS theory and how to use the EoSFit software to fit data and do EoS calculations.